System-Electronics/meta-sysele-nxp-5.15.71/README.md

 ----

-OpenEmbedded/Yocto Layer for System Electronics SoM 'Astrial'
+Yocto Layer for System Electronics SoM 'Astrial'
 ================================================================

-This layer **meta-sysele-nxp-5.15.71** provides the distro configuration used to build the demo images provided for System Electronics 'Astrial' system on module.
+This Yocto Project / OpenEmbedded layer **meta-sysele-nxp-5.15.71** provides the distro configuration used to build the demo images provided for **System Electronics 'Astrial'** system on module.

 Dependencies
 ============